 A household earning \$43,037, the county median renter income, can afford to rent a two-bedroom apartment but nothing larger.
 The price for most rental units in the region is above what the average working individual can afford.
-No Vermont county has market rate rental housing affordable for extremely low-income households.55 In 2020, Vermont had the 16th
+No Vermont county has market rate rental housing affordable for extremely low-income households.58 In 2020, Vermont had the 16th highest housing wage in the country.

 The 2018 median priced home in the region was \$240,000.
 To afford this house a buyer would need an annual income of at least \$66,923 and an estimated \$22,529 available for closing costs; 5% down payment, interest, taxes and insurance.
 A household earning the area median income for 2018, \$65,093, would be able to afford a home price of \$232,000 with closing costs estimated at \$21,918.
 Both of these scenarios assume that buyers would not spend more than 30% of their income on monthly housing costs and had the additional income for closing fees.
-56
+59

-Figure 29 shows the percentage of households paying more than 30% of their monthly income for housing expenses which is the federal standard of housing affordability.57 In Addison
+Figure 28 shows the number of households paying more than 30% of their monthly income for housing expenses which is the federal